-California law on a defendant’s mental competency to stand trial is defined in Penal Code § 1368 PC.
+Penal Code § 1368 PC sets forth California law as to a defendant’s mental competency to stand trial.
 Under this section, if a judge believes that a defendant lacks the mental ability to understand the legal proceedings and assist in their defense, then the judge must state that belief in the court’s record.
 In such cases, a hearing may be ordered to assess if the defendant is indeed incompetent.

-The requirement that a defendant be mentally competent to stand trial is protected by the Sixth Amendment to the United States Constitution.
+The Sixth Amendment to the United States Constitution protects the requirement that a defendant be mentally competent to stand trial.
 The amendment guarantees a fair trial to everyone charged with a crime (including both misdemeanor and felony criminal charges).

-A defendant is considered mentally competent to stand trial if he/she can:
+A defendant is considered mentally competent to stand trial if they can:

-- understand the nature and purpose of the criminal process and the proceedings against him/her,
+- understand the nature and purpose of the criminal process and the proceedings against them,

-- assist his/her attorney in presenting a defense, and
+- assist their attorney in presenting a defense, and

-- understand his/her own status in the criminal prosecution process.
+- understand their own status in the criminal prosecution process.

 Upon completion of the hearing to determine competency, a judge can:

-- suspend the trial or criminal proceedings if he/she finds the accused incompetent, or
+- suspend the trial or criminal proceedings if they find the accused incompetent, or

-- allow the proceedings to continue if he/she finds the defendant mentally competent.
+- allow the proceedings to continue if they find the defendant mentally competent.

 Our California criminal defense attorneys will explain the following in this article: